tc39/proposal-smart-pipelines/readme.md

 the topic reference `#` is inside an inner pipeline inside the `catch` clause: this is one of the Core Proposal’s [early errors][] mentioned above.

-The second Additional Feature – **Topical `catch`es** – makes all `catch` clauses implicitly bind their caught errors to the topic reference `#`.
+The next Additional Feature – **Topical `catch`es** – makes all `catch` clauses implicitly bind their caught errors to the topic reference `#`.
 This implicit binding would be in addition to the explicit binding of a normal variable `error` declared within any parenthesized antecedent `(error)` in `try { … } catch (error) { … }`.

 <table>